Mokshit06/tw-variants/README.md

 Tailwind doesn't support variant-grouping out of the box because it leads to tons of duplicate CSS being generated as compared to using individual classes (as we can see in this [tweet](https://twitter.com/adamwathan/status/1461519824828473359))

-This is because with the grouped syntax like `focus:(font-bold,underline)` each group leads to a new CSS selector being generated, and the CSS generated for `focus:font-bold` and `focus:underline` can't be reused.
+This is because with the grouped syntax like `focus:(font-bold underline)` each group leads to a new CSS selector being generated, and the CSS generated for `focus:font-bold` and `focus:underline` can't be reused.

 `tw-variants` overcomes this by expanding this grouped syntax at build time into individual classes.
-So now when tailwind scans the files, it sees `focus:(font-bold,underline)` as `focus:font-bold focus:underline` since it has been expanded before tailwind sees it.
+So now when tailwind scans the files, it sees `focus:(font-bold underline)` as `focus:font-bold focus:underline` since it has been expanded before tailwind sees it.

 This way you can use grouped-syntax while not having to worry about the css size.